thewhitecircle/ctf_writeups/cyber_apocalypse_2025/forensics/SilentTrap.md

     proplayer@email.com:completed

 Question 5:
-The task scheduled by the attacker could be found by decrypting the encrpyted base64 looking strings in IMAP protocol packets, so it was time to look into the executable received:
+The task scheduled by the attacker could be found by decrypting the encrypted base64 looking strings in IMAP protocol packets, so it was time to look into the executable received:

     file Eldoria_Balance_Issue_Report.pdf.exe
     Eldoria_Balance_Issue_Report.pdf.exe: PE32 executable (GUI) Intel 80386 Mono/.Net assembly, for MS Windows, 3 sections

-I disabled defender because it was eating the file sent from wsl to Windows, and used ILSpy which allowed me to find out the xor key used for obfuscating the messages sent through IMAP/IMF packets.
+I disabled defender because it was eating the file sent from WSL to Windows, and used ILSpy which allowed me to find out the XOR key used for obfuscating the messages sent through IMAP/IMF packets.
 Following the streams in Wireshark allowed to see a few of them:

 ![](https://i.imgur.com/LmkRRmr.png)

-About the executable, `<PrivateImplementationDetails>` which was only visible with IL in ILspy was showing 2 possible candidates for a 256 bytes xor key as follows:
+About the executable, `<PrivateImplementationDetails>` which was only visible with IL in ILSpy was showing 2 possible candidates for 256 bytes XOR key as follows:

     .class private auto ansi '<Module>'